 - Now when Face ID detects you’re wearing a mask, your iPhone will use Apple Watch to unlock it

-- Read more on installing the iOS 14.5 here and see more on how it works here
+- Read more here to see how it works

 Without Apple Watch